 The NRL may support retrieval of records and documents in a range of formats, this could include both unstructured documents and structured data.

-The format of the referenced record is detailed in two meta-data fields:
+The format of the referenced document/record is detailed in two meta-data fields:

 - Record mime type - describes the data type of the document/record

 See FHIR Resources & References for further detail on the data model.

 The combination of these two meta-data fields describes to a Consumer system the type and structure of the content that will be returned.
 This gives the Consumer system the information it needs to know to render the referenced record.
 For example, whether the referenced content is a publicly accessible web page of contact details, an unstructured PDF document or specific FHIR profile.
 See below for further detail and the list of currently supported formats.